 How Service Dogs Can Ease Veterans’ PTSD

-In the past, research has shown that veterans can generally benefit from service dogs, but the exact role they play in treatment and day-to-day tasks was less clear — until now.
-This new study found that of all the tasks service dogs are trained to do, their ability to ease veterans’ anxiety was the most helpful, and the most often used.
+A 2020 study from Frontiers in Psychology found that of all the tasks service dogs are trained to do, their ability to ease veterans’ anxiety was the most helpful — and the most often used.
 Unlike pet dogs, service dogs’ special training makes them more qualified to identify and disrupt anxious episodes.

 How Service Dogs Keep PTSD Anxiety in Check